FailAcademy/learning/wdp-toronto/_slides/week-05/02-intro-to-es2015.md

 ---

-# Using ES.next Today
+# Using ES2015 Today

-**How do we use ES.next today?**
+**How do we use ES2015 today?**

 Answer: **Transpiling**

-Try to change your ES.next code to ES5 using the [Babel online REPL](https://babeljs.io/repl/).
+Try to change your ES2015 code to ES5 using the [Babel online REPL](https://babeljs.io/repl/).

 We can use Babel to transpile our code, allowing us to use the latest JavaScript features even if they aren't yet supported by browsers.

 ---